Animals (2026 film)

-Animals is an upcoming American crime thriller film directed by Ben Affleck and written by Connor O. McIntyre and Billy Ray.
-It stars Ben Affleck, Gillian Anderson, Kerry Washington, Steven Yeun, Luis Gerardo Méndez, Adriana Paz, and Ray Fisher.
+Animals is an upcoming American crime thriller film directed by Ben Affleck and written by Affleck, Connor O. McIntyre and Billy Ray.
+It stars Affleck, Kerry Washington, Gillian Anderson, Adriana Paz with Luis Gerardo Méndez, and Steven Yeun.

-Plot
+Premise

-When the son of Los Angeles mayoral candidate Milo Bradford is kidnapped, he and his wife have a few hours to come up with the ransom payment.
+When the son of Los Angeles mayoral candidate Mark Kimball is kidnapped, he and his wife have a few hours to come up with the ransom payment.
 With most of their money spent on his political campaign, they have to get their hands dirty and expose a side of their lives they never intended to see the light of day.